 The Secret Labs Of Silicon Valley

-As vice president of Operations at Flex, a $26 billion supply chain solutions company of 200,000 employees with offices in 30 countries, Hussain’s job is to walk customers through a showcase of Flex’s capabilities, all while proving just how little he’ll ever reveal about the details.
-He is the opposite of a corporate spy.
+As vice president of operations here at Flex, a $26 billion company with 200,000 employees in offices across 30 countries, Hussain’s job is to show potential customers our capabilities, all while proving just how little he’ll ever reveal about the details.

 Zahid Hussain in one of Flex's mechanical fabrication rooms in Milpitas, California.
 Photos: Patrick Molnar

 It’s paying off, Hussain says.
-Some 500 corporate groups have toured the campus.
-More than 100 of them have signed on as customers, bringing the current customer roster to 157.
-To win them over, Hussain ushers visitors through seven buildings on campus, each dedicated to a different phase of the innovation process.
+Some 500 corporate groups have toured our campus and more than 100 of them have signed on as customers, bringing the current customer roster to more than 170.
+To win them over, Hussain ushers them through the different buildings on campus, each dedicated to a different phase of the innovation process.

 Of course, once companies finish developing cutting-edge products and take them to market, they often drop the veil of secrecy they initially depended upon.
 Six customers that we have had coming through our labs—including cybersecurity providers FireEye and Palo Alto Networks—issued initial public offerings in the past 18 months.

 For some of our clients, having the top-secret facilities close to their own corporate headquarters is reason enough to sign up.
 Many are used to conducting secret research overseas, Hussain says, but the need for speed to market in a climate of constant innovation has created a demand for tinkering hideouts that are closer to home.
 While foreign-based manufacturing centers also offer California outposts, they tend to charge a steep premium for the local service, he adds.